 The fact that people take to the streets in their thousands, side by side, at a time when we are told to stay apart, is evidence of pain.
-Evidence of a desperate need to voice anger at a system which has failed somebody once again, and taken their life.
+Burning, breaking, fighting, are evidence of pain.
+Evidence of a desperate need to voice anger at a system that has failed somebody once again, and taken their life.

 Change is hard to come by, especially when voices expressing the need for it are in the ‘minority’.
-The support of different voices, those of different backgrounds and experiences, is incredibly valuable, and I feel incredibly grateful to see people I know of different skin tones joining this journey.
+The support of different voices, those of different backgrounds and experiences, is incredibly valuable, and I feel incredibly grateful to see people I know of different colours joining this journey.

-I feel grateful for loud voices, such as Killer Mike, Barack Obama, and others who use their platform to spread a message.
+I feel grateful for loud voices; those who use their platform to spread a message.
 I feel grateful for quiet voices, the conversations I have with loved ones, and the dozens of creative beings that add to the collective conversation every day, here and elsewhere.

 We are going through pain.
 But pain, when there is a collective effort to understand it, can lead to incredible change, the likes of which can ease the pain of future generations.